LloydLab/Data-Stroage-and-Managment/instructions/project_structure.md

 ### Enforcement Mechanisms

+*BALAZS: Is this realistic to expect lab members to do this every month?
+How can we adapt to make it easier?
+Automate at all?*

 **Automated weekly check (Mondays):**

 ```bash
 # Check all projects have required files
 find /RDS/00_ACTIVE_PROJECTS -type d -maxdepth 1 | while read project; do